In this post, we are going to discuss briefly how you can write good automated test cases by using 10 Golden Rules?

 Rule #10: “Roll out automation with agility”

-Automated testing should be not treated as a milestone but rather it should be thought of as an ongoing process.
+Automated testing should not be treated as a milestone, but rather, it should be thought of as an ongoing process.
 The rollout of test cases can be organized in a planned way.
-You need to have a clear definition of how an application roll-out should be carried out from the automation perspective.
+You need to clearly define how an application roll-out should be carried out from the automation perspective.

-The aim should be to automate as much as you can and leave the manual testing for exceptional circumstances.
-This will allow you to cover more business requirements in less time, saving both time and money.
+The aim should be to automate as much as possible and leave the manual testing for exceptional circumstances.
+This will allow you to cover more business requirements quickly, saving time and money.

-Automated testing is a continuous process and the outcome of it depends on how professionally you design your test cases, how effectively you execute them, and how useful your monitoring is.
-As a tester or automation engineer, you must make sure everyone in your team performs better by creating an effective framework for automated testing.
+Automated testing is a continuous process, and the outcome of it depends on how professionally you design your test cases, how effectively you execute them, and how useful your monitoring is.
+As a tester or automation engineer, you must ensure everyone in your team performs better by creating an effective framework for automated testing.

-If anyone can think of a better name for the above rules, feel free to comment below.
+Feel free to comment below if anyone can think of a better name for the above rules.
 I’m sure I’ll get more feedback and will update this post.
 Thanks!